MC-Spraint/DSA-IN_TS-2024/interview_prep/Important_Interview_Questions(L1)/nodejs.questions.md

 #### [16] Call-Stack Vs Callback-queue

 ##### Call-stack
 The call stack is a data structure that keeps track of the current execution of functions calls, allowing the runtime to manage function invocation and control flow.
-It handles synchronous operations so if an operation is blocking, it can freeze the entire call stack causing the program to become unresponsive.
+The call stack handles operations synchronously so if an operation is blocking, it can freeze the entire call stack causing the program to become unresponsive.

 When a function is invoked, it is pushed onto the top of the call stack.
 When the function is finished executing, it is popped out of the stack.

 ##### Callback-queue

-When an asynchronous operation is done executing, it's callback is pushed into a callback-queue awaiting to be either rejected or fullfiled by the event-lopp.
+When an asynchronous operation is done executing, it's callback is pushed into a data structure called callback-queue, awaiting to be either fulfilled or rejected by the event-lopp.

-Once the call stack is empty, the event loop takes a callback from the queue and pushes it to the call stack for execution.

-The callback queue is primarily responsible for handling asynchronous operations.

 #### [17] Explain the difference between process.nextTick() and setImmediate().